adrenth/thetvdb/README.md

 # adrenth/thetvdb

 This is an API client for the thetvdb.com website.
 It's using the XML feeds that are publicly available.
-For more info visit

 ## API Key Registration